 Cornish Winter Getaway

-A great night’s sleep and a delicious Cornish cream tea to share - stay with us this season from just £99 for two people.
+A great night’s sleep and delicious cream tea to share - from £119 for two people.
+Valid from 1st December 2023 to 29th February 2024.

 Garden View Rooms